 Claire Davison on Katherine Mansfield

-Claire Davison will give a lecture and lead a seminar discussion on Katherine Mansfield in our Women Writers summer course.
+Claire Davison will give a lecture and lead a seminar discussion on Katherine Mansfield in our Women Writers summer course, July 2018.
 Here she sets out some of the ideas she will explore:

 'In this seminar, we'll be focusing on the subtle depiction of space in some of Mansfield’s key stories in The Garden Party, written when she was at the height of her creative life.
 First, we’ll explore how different artistic languages interlink – visual arts, cinema, music, theatre, music hall – all worlds she’d had intimate experience of during her literary apprenticeship, especially in London and Paris.
 Then we’ll think more carefully about the framing of space, and her creation of inner and outer worlds, and what happens on the boundaries of the two.
 From here we’ll move into the worlds of the senses, and the subtle montage of memory and desire, drawing from biographical and theoretical sources to appreciate how rich formal experimentation, dynamic sensuality, and gentle empathy are in part rebellious artistic protests against the unspeakable scandals of disease and destruction.